 This post may contain affiliate links.
 Purchasing through them help support this website.

 While I was pregnant, especially at the end, I was obsessed with reading everyone’s birth stories.
 I think I was scared, excited, and just wanted to get as much information about the unknown.
 I know everyone has a different birth story and experience.
 I am happy to say mine was probably as wonderful as child-birth could go.
 From all my pregnancy updates, I really had a great journey.
-I would say I was just uncomfortable the last two weeks.
-I did have terrible swelling starting 30 weeks on and the worst acid reflux what felt like the entire time but I really cannot complain.
+I would say I was just uncomfortable for the last two weeks.
+I did have terrible swelling starting 30 weeks on and the worst acid reflux what felt like the entire time (which a friend recommended I check out this blog post by Refluxgate to manage) but I really cannot complain.
 I had no morning sickness, no food cravings, and besides the fatigue, I functioned very well.
-The last two weeks my entire body felt so swollen and I just knew the end was coming.
+In the last two weeks my entire body felt so swollen and I just knew the end was coming.
 It did make me a little sad because I loved being pregnant and didn’t want the experience to end just yet.
 I worked up till the Friday before I went into labor.
 I had planned for two weeks of my PTO to use before his due date.
 Well……I got one day of use.
 Man makes plans and God laughs at them.

 That Sunday before Mark and I went to Bartaco to try out their newest taco.
 We took some pictures in front of the Christmas tree in Hyde Park.
 I looked at them after the fact and thought to myself….wow I definitely looked like I was swollen and verrrrrry pregnant.
 The entire time through dinner I just didn’t feel comfortable.
 I thought he was kicking me but looking back, I’m pretty sure I was having Braxton Hicks contractions.
 The next day I went in for my weekly OB appointment.
 The previous week I was told I was already effaced and starting to dilate.
 I opted at this appointment not to be checked.
 I figured whatever it was, it was going to be, and let’s be honest…..it’s super uncomfortable.
 That was on a Monday and I went home to relax.
 Nothing exciting went on that day except looking back I did feel a nagging type of pain on my right side where my leg meets the bottom of my abdomen.
 That was about it.